paulvt/solar-grabber/README.md

 ...
 ```

+Ensure that `Rocket.toml` listens on address `0.0.0.0` port `8000` for the
+exposing of the container port to the outside to work!

-To use Docker directly, run to build an image and the run it:
+Alternatively, to use Docker directly, run to build an image and the run it:

 ```console
 $ docker build --rm --tag solar-grabber:latest .